EAST TENNESSEE GEOLOGICAL SOCIETY

 etgs@live.com to be listed on the attendance sheet.
 Let us know exactly how your name should appear on the list.
 We will add a note explaining the lack of signatures due to remote participation and have an ETGS officer sign as usual.

+Thank you for your patience and understanding as we continue with this online format.
 As always, we welcome and appreciate your feedback and suggestions for improvement.

 ETGS News: